Swim England

 Should a Swim School have contact information and an emergency contact list available to all staff in the event of a child safeguarding situation?

-• Swim School Designated Safeguarding Lead.
+• Swim School Welfare Officer.

 • Swim England Learn to Swim Team.